kenny-zetaris/Documentation/tutorial/Exercise1.rst

      - LGHT_DRIV_MEM=3692m
      - -Xmx3692m

-Visualizng the data in Alchemist
+Visualizing the data in Alchemist
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Creating a Basic report from Fusion